-The Jonah Project is a 501(c)3 non-profit ministry.
-We are a team of volunteers; teachers, counselors, pastors, survivors, families, and students.
-Each with a desire to come together and be a voice for Freedom.
+The Jonah Project is a 501(c)3 Educational Non-Profit Organization.
+We are a team of Volunteers; Teachers, Counselors, Pastors, Survivors, Families, and Students desired to come together and be a voice for Freedom.

-BINDI TILBURY - V.P. & DIRECTOR OF ADVOCACY Bindi, whose BA is in Childhood Development, has been in the field for 20 years, and considers it "a privilege to serve low income families and support their long term goals."
+BINDI TILBURY - EXECUTIVE DIRECTOR Bindi, whose BA is in Childhood Development, has been in the field for 20 years, and considers it "a privilege to serve low income families and support their long term goals."
 Originally from California, she's directed a wide variety of care projects and teams.
-Currently she leads the Advocacy Team at the Jonah Project, teaching in classrooms and speaking on campuses across Spokane from WSU to Mt.
+When she's not providing direct hands-on care, you'll find her teaching in classrooms and speaking on campuses across Spokane from WSU to Mt.
 Spokane High School.
 Bindi works with survivors and at-risk youth to help develop individualized care plans for healing and has bravely engaged in many environments in order to see a woman or child walk in freedom.
 She particularly enjoys educating students and exploring ways the community can serve our vulnerable populations.
-"Bee" finds happiness exploring cultures, foods, and other countries as well as spending time with her husband, sons and friends.
+"Bee" finds happiness exploring cultures, foods, and other countries as well as spending time with family and friends.
 Her hope is to "continue to providing a platform for everyone to have a chance to be apart of the Freedom movement, and take a stand against trafficking." firstname.lastname@example.org

 DR. NICK GOODWIN - PSYCHIATRIC NURSE PRACTITIONER Nick Goodwin began his career practicing at Eastern Washington Psychiatric Hospital, and after 5 years entered into teaching where he shares his passion for compassionate care with his students every day.
 Nick assists Jonah with everything from relocation to intake, and he and his wife Nicole have been integral members of the Jonah team, advocating for survivors of trauma.
 They have three beautiful kids at home and a bright future changing lives!
 In 2018 Nick also started Goodwin Health Cafe, which meets client literally where they are at.
 When asked about why Nick still invests his time in Jonah he said,"I work with JP because no matter how overwhelming and monstrous sex slavery is, they choose to face Goliath every day to free the girls and survivors.
 Freedom is the ability -without influence of violence, or manipulation or even circumstance - to say I will live the life that God has intended for me.
 Jonah provides that opportunity to people who have never had it.
 And I am honored to be a part of it." email@example.com